-Though California is often seen as one of the more liberal states (particularly in regards to medical marijuana), this doesn’t apply when it comes to drug possession laws.
-If you are caught in possession of a controlled substance within the state of California, you can expect to be brought to justice.
+Though California is often seen as one of the more liberal states (particularly in regards to widespread (now legal) recreational and medical marijuana, this doesn’t apply when it comes to other drug possession laws.
+If you are caught in possession of a controlled substance in California, you can expect to be prosecuted and face penalties.
 A local defense attorney can assist you in combating these charges and avoiding the most serious consequences.

 What Is “Possession”?

 Possession of a controlled substance refers to you having drugs under your control.
 While this could definitely apply when you have them in your pocket, they don’t have to be on you for you to be charged with possession.
 In your glove box, on the sidewalk next to you, or in your home—there are many situations that could warrant a possession charge.

 California Drug Possession – Laws

 Under California’s Health and Safety Code Section 11350, nearly all possession of a controlled substance charges are considered misdemeanor offenses.